shaikasheesh/MachineLearning/README.md

 # KAGGLE TITANIC
-Here I have done submissions in KAGGLE competition for the TITANIC dataset wrt prediction of survivors
+In this Folder you will find the submissions done in KAGGLE competition for the TITANIC dataset wrt prediction of survivors

 # Linear Regression Project
-Here I performed EDA, Feature Engineering and predictions for the used cars data set where I need to predict the price of old cars with Linear Regression Algorithm
+In this Folder there is a basic Machine Learning Project I have created where I performed EDA, Feature Engineering and do predictions for price of used cars data set

 # Machine Learning Deploy
 In this folder I have created Model End points using Flask API